 |11kg - 13kg / 24lb - 29lb||5 - 6 days||12 - 15 hours|

 Weighing your leftovers is helpful as you will know how many meals it will make or if you need to put some in the freezer.
-Ideally, you should freeze the turkey straight away, but you can freeze it within 4 days.
+Ideally, you should freeze the meat straight away, but you can freeze it within 4 days.
 Store cooked meat away from raw meat in the fridge.

 Can you freeze cooked leftover turkey?